opendatasoft/ods-documentation/source/manage_domain/monitoring/index.rst

 - Users: who are the people using your data and with which intensity?
 - Data: what is the distribution of the popularity among your datasets?
-- Actions: what people are looking to do with your data?
+- Actions: what are people looking to do with your data?

 In each view, you can select a period (default is the last month) and a dataset via a search bar.

-If the default KPIs and analyzis are not enough for your needs, you can clic on the "See data" link.
+If the default KPIs and analyzis are not enough for your needs, you can click on the "See data" link.
 It allows you to get the whole dataset and do your own analyzis.
 Note that the data will be filtered with the period and dataset you may have chosen.

 **API Call.** The key measure of the monitoring is the API call.
 An API call is one request to the data.
 It can be made directly via the API or when using one of our services like displaying a map or an analysis.
-For e.g. when you search for a keyword on a dataset, it generate one request, hence it count as one API call.
+For example when you search for a keyword on a dataset, it generate one request, hence it count as one API call.

 Analyzing users usage
 ~~~~~~~~~~~~~~~~~~~~~